mechevarria/ocp-sso/README.md

 ## Deploy Red Hat Single Sign-On

 In the `sso` folder, run the `ocp-deploy-sso.sh` script.
-This script creates a custom build that includes a sample [theme](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.2/html/server_developer_guide/themes) for the login page, named `coreui`.
+This script creates a custom build that includes a sample [theme](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.3/html/server_developer_guide/themes) for the login page, named `coreui`.
 Once finished you will see the deployed pods in the **SSO N-tier** project.
 The login to the RH-SSO admin console is **admin/Redhat1!**

+### Troubleshooting

+If you get an error related to the imagestream not being found, run the `ocp-install-templates.sh`

 ![screenshot](./screenshots/sso.png)